AlexandreDecan/sismic/README.md

   type: final
 ```

-An history state can stipulate its initial memory using `initial`, for e.g.:
+An history state can optionally define an initial state using `initial`, for e.g.:
 ```
 - name: history state
   type: history
   initial: s1
 ```

-The `initial` value (for history state or, later, for compound state) should refer to a parent's substate.
+The `initial` value (for history state or, later, for compound state) should refer to a parent's
+substate and will be used the first time the history state is reached if it has not yet a memorized configuration.

 Except final states and history states, states can contain nested states.
 Such a state is a compound state or a region, we do not make any difference between those two concepts.
 ```
 - name: compound state
   states: